Michael-Equi/ROV_Test_Bench/CONTRIBUTING.md

 Document code using the javadoc style comments with JAVADOC_AUTOBRIEF=NO: http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html

-Good examples of doxygen comments can be found in the rov_control_interface and vector_drive packages for C++ and in the bmp280_driver.py and sht31_drive.py files
+Good examples of doxygen comments can be found in the rov_control_interface and vector_drive packages for C++ and in the bmp280_driver.py and sht31_drive.py files for python